BFH92/vaccine_project/README.md

 * backoffice views :
   run $rails s
   login/sign_up :
-  As admin, you hav to sign up via devise, to have access to vaccines and countries dashboard
+  As admin, you have to sign up via devise, to have access to vaccines and countries dashboard